-Cartmel has been celebrating the 800th anniversary of the man who founded Cartmel Priory.
+Cartmel has recently been celebrating the 800th anniversary of the man who founded Cartmel Priory.

-The church was founded in 1189 by Sir William Marshall on land recently granted to him by King Henry II.
+The church was founded in 1189 by Sir William Marshal on land recently granted to him by King Henry II.

 He became a famous medieval figure who was later involved with the Magna Carter.

-William Marshall still has a bearing on the nations’ laws and governments to this day.
+William Marshal still has a bearing on the nations’ laws and governments to this day.

 Originally founded as a priory for Augustinian canons in around 1189, the oldest parts are the chancel, transepts, the south doorway and part of the north wall of the nave.